-Only a 2-hour drive from our home in the Twin Cities, a trip to the city of Duluth has, over the years, found its way among our family’s holiday traditions.
+Only a 2-hour drive from our home in the Twin Cities, a trip to the city of Duluth has, over the years, found its way among our family’s favorite holiday traditions.
 It began as a Christmas gift to the children, specifically my desire to accumulate less “things” and instead, more experiences together.
 While we tend to choose the holiday season for our visits, know that there is plenty to do and see all winter long in the Duluth area.
 If you want to be out playing in the elements, the city never disappoints.
 If you’re in the mind to escape the snow and cold, there are more ways to do that with kids in Duluth than you might think.

 As I developed this list, our family was packed into the van and headed north.
-The kids, my little captive audience, chipped in their suggestions for making memories on the north shore of Lake Superior in Duluth this winter:
+The kids, my little captive audience, chipped in their suggestions for making the best memories on the north shore of Lake Superior in Duluth this winter:

 This dazzling outdoor light display draws thousands each holiday season to Bayfront Festival Park in Duluth.
 Originally conceived on private property outside the city, the event quickly outgrew its owner’s space with busloads of tourists coming by to enjoy visits with Santa, live entertainment, hot drinks, marshmallow roasts and an ever-growing collection of holiday lights.

 Tips: If there’s snow, bring a sled to pull the little ones.
 Plan to set aside at least 45 minutes to walk the half-mile loop with kids – you’ll want to stop often for treats, photo ops and to warm up little fingers at bonfires along the route.
+We rate this attraction the best thing to do in Duluth over the holiday season with your family!

 Get FREE Admission to Duluth Children’s Museum: